cmcook82/json-search/readme.md

 Add ability to give a filename opposed to a Json string/object

 Add exact/partial match types and return type of match to array

+## pairify function

+Contains pairify, a function that takes a flat array, and combines elements of groups of a set dimension (paramemer) for a single-level multi-dimensional array.
+Helps in being able to generate an array via iteration and then clean it up for use.

+## flatten function

+Nothing fancy, just a standard array concat to flatten it, but calls itself in inctances of deeper arrays.